milosgarunovic/ep_booster/docs/README.md

 find a workaround.

-Since I'll be using trimmer instead of potentiometer, it doesn't matter if it's audio/linear/log/reverse audio, I'm planning to keep it at lowest value anyway, so it works without a boost.
+Since I'll be using trimmer instead of potentiometer, it doesn't matter if it's audio/linear/log/reverse audio, I'm planning to keep the gain at the lowest value anyway (so highest value cap - 10kOhm), so it works without a boost.
 But if a signal from bass is weak, it can serve as a boost to get hotter signal out of the bass.
 This will consume more battery.

----

-I'll try to keep the footprint of the PCB less than the 9V battery size, the idea being that you can have two 9V battery slots in the bass, where 1 is the battery itself and other is this in the shape of another battery.
-I'll create a 3D case for it, but that should be easy once everything is working.

 ---